 While hydraulic brakes tend to be more expensive than mechanical, this is because they are often higher end, and the majority of overweight riders note that they tend to perform better and more smoothly in comparison.
 They also require less maintenance and tend to be quieter.

-Particularly for riders interested in mountain biking, where there is a lot of downhill riding and freeriding, hydraulic brakes are much more powerful for stopping than mechanical.
+Particularly for riders interested in mountain biking, where there is a lot of downhill riding and freeriding, hydraulic brakes are much more powerful for stopping than mechanical ones.
 However, for those who are leaning more towards cruising and city-riding, commuting on relatively flat terrain, and who want to save some money on this aspect, mechanical brakes are likely good enough to do the job.

 All in all, however, the confidence that riders gain in the overall feeling and stopping power of hydraulic brakes seems to outweigh that of mechanical brakes, so it’s worth it to keep this factor in mind when choosing your e-Bike.